TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

 	Config:
 ·Added config option to make exiting Ultra Amplified dimension to always place you into the Overworld.
 ·Fixed bug where disabling Spiky Badlands or Ice Spikes config while in a world, exiting, and re-entering won't take effect sometimes.
 Now it always will.
+·The config to change what blocks is needed to create the portal frame will now work with any variation of the block itself.
+(In other words, if you specify minecraft:stone_stairs, you can have the stairs face in any direction now)

 	Dimension:
 ·Re-did and cleaned up the teleportation code.
 Next time you try to teleport to/from UA dimension in a world that used an older version of this mod, please place your stuff in a chest and then test teleporting with the Amplified Portal twice to make sure the teleportation code grabbed and converted the old teleportation code's data correctly.
 Any issues with this means you should teleport a few more times as the new code is self-correcting and should detect the correct dimensions and positions after a few times.
 The new code for the Amplified Portal block should be less glitchy and always place you at whatever spot you were at when you teleported to/from UA dimension regardless of other teleportation methods you used to enter/exit the UA dimension.